semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

 4 directories, 2 files
 ```

-the command
+The following command:

 ```sh
 semgrep --test --config tests/rules/ tests/targets/
 ```

-produces the same output as in the previous example.
+Produces the same output as in the previous example.

 The subdirectory structure of these two directories must be the same for Semgrep to correctly find the associated files.